How we consider programmes at an on-site approval visit

 Through the approval process, we will inform you of our documentary requirements specific to your assessment.
 Normally, we require the following documentation:

-- Completed proficiency standards mapping document
+- Proficiency standards mapping

 - Learners, potential learners, or learners from a similar programme